 What Early Retirement Means for Your Social Security Benefits

 The estimates you see on your Social Security statement are based on working until that stated age.
-For example, if your Social Security statement says you will get $1,100 a month at age 62, that estimate assumes you work until you turn 62 years old.
+For example, if your Social Security statement says you will get $1,100 a month at age 62, that estimate assumes you'll work until you turn 62 years old.

-You can take early retirement and still wait until a later age to begin your Social Security benefits.
-This is particularly important for married couples who want to make sure their surviving spouse gets a larger benefit once they are gone.
+You can always take early retirement and still wait until later to begin your Social Security benefits.
+This is a particularly important strategy for married couples who want to make sure their surviving spouse gets a larger benefit once they are gone.

-For the purpose of maximizing a future survivor benefit, you'll want the higher earner to delay the start of benefits to age 70 if possible.
+For the purpose of maximizing your future survivor benefit, plan for the higher earner between the two of you to delay the start of benefits to age 70 if possible.
 When married, the lower earner, however, should often start their benefits at an earlier age.

 Some pension plans offer a larger initial monthly benefit when you take early retirement; the pension benefit then automatically goes down when you become eligible to draw on Social Security.
 If you are not aware of this, you may think you will get your full pension benefit plus Social Security.

-In addition, if you worked in education or for the state or a government entity, be aware when you do begin your Social Security benefits they may be less than what your statement shows due to something called the Windfall Elimination Provision and/or the Government Pension Offset.
-This impacted my mother, who was a teacher for 43 years.
-She expected to get her pension plus $1,300 a month in Social Security.
-She was shocked when she learned her Social Security would be less than $300 a month due to the Government Pension Offset that applies if you get a pension for years of work where you were not covered under the Social Security system.
+For example, say your neighbor Lois worked as a teacher for 43 years, and in retirement, she expects to get her pension plus $1,300 a month in Social Security.
+She will be shocked when she learns her Social Security will be less than $300 a month due to the Government Pension Offset that applies if you get a pension for years of work where you were not covered under the Social Security system.

-If you plan on working part-time during early retirement your Social Security benefits may be reduced.
+If you plan on working part-time during early retirement, you may find your Social Security benefits reduced.
 The reduction is based on something called the Social Security earnings limit and it only applies if you have not yet reached full retirement age.
-If your income is higher than the limit, your benefits will be reduced.
+If your income is higher than the earnings limit, your benefits will be reduced.